lad1337/httc/README.md

 # httc

 ## install
-you need the python CEC lib see https://github.com/Pulse-Eight/libcec for isntall intructions.
+you need the python CEC lib see https://github.com/Pulse-Eight/libcec for install intructions.

 then simply